Project Manager (Bristol) on the Life of Breath Jess Farr-Cox writes:

 It is a common misconception that the haka is the mother of all these dances.
 While I will concede that, for me, the haka (ka mate in particular) is easily the most exciting of the dances I am talking about, the dances and the chants that accompany them are quite distinct.
 Even those steeped in rugby lore will sometimes lump all the dances performed by rugby teams together and call them ‘hakas’, as New Zealander Warren Gatland (coach of the Welsh team) did this weekend in response to a question about the Tongan dance, the sipi tau.
 Moreover, while there are many distinct versions of the haka and the other dances, the plural of haka is haka.
 The plural is useful, however, because new dances are often composed for special occasions, including the haka written for the 1924-5 All Blacks team, the Invincibles.
 This haka is called ko niu tireni and was written on the long sea voyage from New Zealand to Britain.
 The words speak of thunder before the breaking of a storm, and this element is retained in James Joyce’s version of this haka in Finnegan’s Wake, which he saw danced before a match in 1925, while he was living in Paris.
 As well as the rumbling storm (rendered as the more Teutonic ‘sturm’ by Joyce), he suggests some of the sounds of the haka, where each part of the body is struck and brought into the dance to play its part in the battle to come, speaking of the ‘sound of maormaoring’ and the ‘whackawhacks of the sturm’.

-More recently, new versions of the haka have been created, misunderstood and, as a result, become controversial.
+More recently, new versions of the haka have been created and misunderstood.
 In 2005, the kapa o pango (‘team in black’) haka was composed, based partly on ko niu tireni and after much consultation with experts in Maori culture.
 This particular haka includes, in its final moments, what appears to be a ‘throat-slitting’ motion, and for some newspapers, teams and their management, this was felt to be meat too strong even for a war-cry.
 For example, Bernard Laporte (coach of the French team at the time) specifically asked the All Blacks not to perform kapa o pango when playing against his side, stating that he felt it brought the entire sport into disrepute (they performed ka mate instead) and for a brief period in 2006, there were no haka before matches at all while the New Zealand rugby union reviewed the entire practice.
 This ‘throat-slitting’ movement, however, is not the threat it appears to be.
 The gesture, which is made with the thumb rather than the fingers, and diagonal rather than straight across the windpipe, is loaded with meaning in Maori culture, and refers to the hauora, or breath of life, being drawn into the lungs and heart, as a final inhalation before battle (possibly as a counterpoint to the hongi, a traditional greeting in which foreheads and noses are touched together and a breath is shared).
 Finally, we find another point of intersection between the interests of the Life of Breath project, with its juxtaposition of breathing and breathlessness as two sides of the same coin on the one hand, and the haka on the other.
 It is in the ka mate:

 Ka mate, ka mate